Enoch72/GeocodingLite/README.md

 # GeocodingLite

 GeocodingLite is the open-source geocoding server engine for getting the GPS coordinates of a city/location all around the world.
+You can get also postal codes.

 # About